LouKordos/walking_controller/README.md

 This repository contains the main code for making a Bipedal Robot walk and set up everything necessary for development while it's at it, including Jupyter Notebooks for deriving the model etc.

 A `setup.sh` script is included that sets up almost everything on your OS for easy testing and development.
 (Keep in mind that the script will add some lines to `~/.bashrc`)
-Currently, only Ubuntu and Pop!
-OS 18.04 have been tested successfully, but feel free to test other distros and suggest changes!
+Currently, only Ubuntu / Pop!
+OS 18.04 LTS and 20.04 LTS have been tested successfully, but feel free to test other distros and suggest changes!

 All required repositories will also be installed to `~/Documents/biped_controller`, but you need collaborator permissions to clone some of them, because my repositories are private.
 (On the other hand, you would not read this file if you would not be a collaborator...)